 Multi Symptom Cold (Day Formula) Side Effects

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Multi Symptom Cold (Day Formula).
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Multi Symptom Cold (Day Formula).

 For Healthcare Professionals

 Serotonin syndrome has been reported with concomitant use of dextromethorphan and either a monoamine oxidase inhibitor (MAOI) or a serotonergic drug such as a selective serotonin reuptake inhibitor (SSRI).
 Serotonin syndrome causes changes in mental status, restlessness, myoclonus, hyperreflexia, diaphoresis, shivering, tremor, and hypertension.[Ref]

 Uncommon (0.1% to 1%): Drowsiness, dizziness, fatigue, dystonias (dextromethorphan)

 Postmarketing reports: Allergic reactions (e.g. rash, urticaria, angioedema) (dextromethorphan)[Ref]

 Frequency not reported: Increased blood pressure, arrhythmias (phenylephrine)[Ref]

 Dysuria and urinary retention are most likely to occur with preexisting bladder outlet obstruction (e.g. prostatic hypertrophy)[Ref]